 Life insurance is a financial safety net for your partner, your kids, your life...Read more

 Year after year, the top financial New Year’s resolution for many Americans is to save more money.
 Yet, those good intentions often don’t materialize into an actual increase in savings.
-A survey by AARP found that 43% of adults who vowed to save more in 2019 had already broken their resolution two months into the year.
+A recent survey by AARP found that 43% of adults who vowed to save more had already broken their resolution two months into the year.

 Don’t let that discourage you, though.
 Sticking to a resolution to save more doesn’t have to be that hard if you find easy ways to save – and there are plenty.

-You may find that a three-pronged approach could boost your savings in 2020.
+You may find that a three-pronged approach could boost your savings in 2023.
 First, look for easy ways to cut costs, so there’s more room in your budget to build an emergency fund and increase retirement savings.
-Then, find easy ways to generate extra cash that you can stash in savings.
-Finally, take advantage of simple strategies to grow your savings.
+(If you’re not sure how to create a budget, start here.)

 Cutting costs doesn’t have to involve hours of clipping coupons, eating only beans and rice, or turning down the thermostat to 60 degrees and wearing five layers.
 There are easier – and less painful ways – to reduce your expenses to have more room in your budget to save.

 Have you taken the time to see where your money actually is going every month?
 “The easiest ways I saved money was to comb through my bank statements and see what I was spending money on,” says Miriam Joy Niblack, founder of the financial independence blog Greenbacks Magnet.
 She was able to save $8,000 in just one year by cutting out all unnecessary expenditures.